 What is the current Texas law about Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft?

-The current Texas law defines the offense of Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft in Penal Code Section §31.15 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo provides the current law defining Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft in Penal Code Section §31.15, as follows:[1]

 (b) A person commits an offense if, with the intent to use the instrument to commit theft, the person: